togaurav/springGroovy-1/README.md

 springGroovy
 ============

-Usign Groovy within a Spring Project
+Using Groovy within a Spring Project

+TODO:
+* View should also be dynamic
+* Create dev and "production"/"release" profiles